 \section{Introduction}

-A mobile device may establish multiple data paths simultaneously with the same application using different access technologies (e.g., 5G, 4G, WiFi, Satellite, etc.).
-Even connecting through different networks (e.g., private network, public network) to improve user quality of service (QoS) is becoming a feasible and one of desirable deployment options in 5G and future 6G deployment.
-3GPP SA2 and SA1 have been working on End-to-End (E2E) multi-path solution since Release 16 \cite{3gpp.23.725} and the work will be continued on release 18 and 19.
-Specifically, redundant transmission for high reliability communication was first introduced \cite{3gpp.23.501}.
-The Phase 3 of further enhancing Access Traffic Steering, Switching and Splitting (ATSSS) has started in Release 18 (SA2) \cite{3gpp.23.700}.
-More recently, Release 19 (SA1) studied on Upper layer ATSSS over dual 3GPP access (FS\_DualSteer) \cite{3gpp.22.841}.
+\IEEEPARstart{N}{owadays} a mobile device may establish multiple data paths simultaneously with the same application using different access technologies (e.g., 5G, 4G, WiFi, Satellite, etc.).
+Even connecting through different networks (e.g., private network, public network) to improve user quality of service (QoS) is becoming one of the feasible and desirable deployment options in beyond 5G (B5G).
+3rd Generation Partnership Project (3GPP) SA1 and SA2 have been working on end-to-end (E2E) multi-path solution since Release 16 \cite{3gpp.23.725} and the work will be continued on Release 18 and 19.
+Specifically, redundant transmission for high-reliability communication was first introduced \cite{3gpp.23.501}.
+The Phase 3 of further enhancing Access Traffic Steering, Switching and Splitting (ATSSS) has started in Release 18 \cite{3gpp.23.700}.
+More recently, Release 19 studied the upper layer ATSSS over dual 3GPP access\cite{3gpp.22.841}.

-Although 3GPP has paid particular attention on the E2E multi-path solution for data transmission, it still has some limitations, such as in the following aspects: 1) The current solution takes into consideration of only traffic splitting, switching and steering between 3GPP access and non-3GPP access.
-Release 19 is planned to consider the ATSSS between 3GPP radio access networks; 2) It lacks of consideration for supporting URLLC traffic.
-In other words, in the current ATSSS solutions, the traffic is splitted and steered based on static policy, which is not optimal for URLLC traffic; 3) It lacks holistic and intelligent view on E2E QoS assurance, e.g., UE and Network Function (NF) make individual decision based on simple inputs and relative static policy.
+Although 3GPP has paid particular attention to the E2E multi-path solution for data transmission, it still has some limitations in the following aspects: 1) The current solution only takes into consideration between 3GPP access and non-3GPP access.
+However, Release 19 has planned to consider the ATSSS between two 3GPP access; 2) It does not satisfy the latency and the reliability requirement of URLLC traffic because all traffic is splitted and steered based on a static policy; 3) It lacks holistic and intelligent view on E2E QoS assurance, e.g., UE and network function (NF) make individual decisions based on simple inputs and relative static policy.